fizzed/crux/README.md

 Project by [Fizzed, Inc.](http://fizzed.com) (Follow on Twitter: [@fizzed_inc](http://twitter.com/fizzed_inc))

 Developing and maintaining opensource projects requires significant time.
-If you find this project useful or you are looking for commercial support, we'd love to chat.
+If you find this project useful or need commercial support, we'd love to chat.
 Drop us an email at [ping@fizzed.com](mailto:ping@fizzed.com)

 Project sponsors will get direct support, priority bug fixes, and private continuous integration tests that ensure their use cases are always covered.